zuhlke/engineering-posts/dark-mode-css-vars.md

 }
 ```

-All our application has to do now is set the attribute `data-theme="dark"` on our root element when
+All our application has to do now is to set the attribute `data-theme="dark"` on our root element when
 we want the color variables to use the values defined for the dark theme.

 I won't go into the tedious task of going through all the components now and make sure the variables